emu-wg/teap-errata/section-5.md

    MSK is truncated at 32 octets if it is longer than 32 octets or padded to a length of 32 octets with zeros if it is less than 32 octets.

+   If no inner EAP authentication method is run then no EMSK or MSK will be generated.
+If an IMSK needs to be generated then the MSK and therefore the IMSK is set to 0 (e.g., MSK = 32 octets of 0x00s).

    However, it's possible that the peer and server sides might not have the same capability to export EMSK.
 In order to maintain maximum